twurman/clarityeco/imm/README.md

 ###To compile:

-In common/ run
+For sirius version, in sirius/ run
 ```
-protoc <file>.proto --cpp_out=.
+make all
 ```

-In sirius/ or template/ run
+For example version, in template/ run
 ```
 make
 ```